 |Diva Womens||7 lb 0 oz||$678.95||Read|

 *All weights provided by the manufacturer for a size 27.5 (Mens).
-Where possible real-world weights are available from WildSnow.com, but not all are verified.
+Where possible real-world weights are available from WildSnow.com, not all weights in the chart above above are verified.

 Zzero 4 C-TF